Year A, B, C

 Did I say this was my favourite passage?
 Yikes.
 I sincerely hope that Paul got it right and we are saved by God's grace and not by good deeds.

-Note: Historical background information is primarily from Bruce Malina and Richard Rohrbaugh, Social Science Commentary on the Synoptic Gospels (see link below), pages 125-126.
+Note: Historical background information in this post is drawn primarily from Bruce Malina and Richard Rohrbaugh, Social-Science Commentary on the Synoptic Gospels, pages 125-126; and the writings of Amy-Jill Levine, et. al. See link below.

 Matthew 25:31-46 (NRSV)